servo/blog.servo.org/_posts/2017-08-24-gsoc-parsing.md

 I would like to thank my mentor [Anthony Ramine](https://twitter.com/nokusu), who was absolutely amazing to work with, and [Josh Matthews](https://twitter.com/lastontheboat), who helped me a lot when I was still a rookie looking to contribute to the project.

+_This post was translated to Russian by [Vlad Brown](http://howtorecover.me/).
+Check out the translated version [here](http://howtorecover.me/vyvod-osnovnoi-vetkoi-analiza-html-v-servo)._